Helping the Campfire Paradise victims

-It was an innocuous Facebook post as I sipped my first cup of coffee November 8, 2018, “All lanes of Skyway open only to southbound traffic.
+It was an innocuous Facebook post as I sipped my first cup of coffee on November 8, 2018, “All lanes of Skyway open only to southbound traffic.
 Full evac.”
 My one-word question Why? was answered with the answer all of Californians dread.
 There was a major fire, weather spotters were giving details, but power was going down fast.
 The town of Paradise was burned to the ground taking eighty-five souls to the heavens and displacing an entire town.

 The first week everyone all over Northern California was scrambling.
 The air quality was ranging from 56 to 856.
 We sent our friends from Paradise a box of face masks to their new home in Chico.
 We ended up having to buy some for ourselves.
 The San Francisco air looked like China, and San Franciscans were donning the masks as their air quality ranged in the 150-200.
 My friends from Paradise had no idea if their house was burned down, but they were safe.
 It was the same story time and again, a sense of gratitude for getting out alive, and a sense of loss.

-There but for the grace of God go I is more than a phrase, it is a way of life in California.
+There but for the grace of God go I am more than a phrase, it is a way of life in California.
 Each person that lives here knows this loss could have been theirs.
 The donations started coming in, doors opening for free, food by the tons.
 Butte County Fairgrounds in Gridley was set up as one of the animal rescue centers.
 I met my friend Michale from Paradise there, and we got to work.
 Michale and his father lost everything, including his chickens.
 We saw hundreds of animals that were displaced, some burnt.
 While I was there, we got plastic pallets sent up to put the hay and food on, instead of the ground.
 The rain was coming in thirty-six hours.
 It was a race against time.

 At the same time that animals were being taken care of families realized that the schools had burned down.
 The school season was supposed to start next week, and there was nowhere to go and no school supplies.
 A group of Placer High School teachers and students got together and started what I affectionately call Paradise: We’ve got your backs.
 It was a challenge to see how many donated backpacks the group could fill with school supplies.